Steven Page: Barenaked Ladies

 Ed Robertson invited Page to perform with him at a charity show under the name Barenaked Ladies in 1988, and ultimately, the show led the pair to full-time careers in the band.
-Page attended York University in the English program, with a minor in theory and choral studies, but dropped out to focus on the band's rising success.

 Page was a main songwriter from the band's inception.
 A majority of the group's material came either from him alone or was co-written with Robertson.

-Page also played acoustic and electric guitar (and occasionally other instruments) for BNL, both in the studio and live.
+Page also played acoustic and electric guitar (and occasionally other instruments) for Barenaked Ladies, both in the studio and live.
+After additional musicians joined BNL, the band became increasingly popular during the 1990s and 2000s.

 In 2002, Page won an International Achievement Award at the SOCAN Awards in Toronto for the song "Pinch Me", which he co-wrote with Robertson.

-By 2004, Page was having reservations about his contributions to BNL.
+By 2004, Page was having reservations about his contributions to Barenaked Ladies.
 He has indicated that he participated in the recordings of Barenaked for the Holidays and Snacktime! despite being opposed to them.
 Concerning Snacktime!, Page stated, "[i]t was a lot of fun to do, but it wasn't my idea.
 I was along for the ride."

 On February 24, 2009, it was announced that Page would be leaving the group to pursue other opportunities, including solo projects and theatre work, and that the remainder of the band would continue in his absence.
 The decision had been made about a week and a half before the public announcement, with one reason being the rest of the band's desire to record a new album and Page's reluctance to do so.
-Page believes that his much-publicized drug arrest in Syracuse, New York hastened his already-imminent split with the band.
+Page believes that his much-publicized drug arrest in Syracuse, New York hastened his already imminent split with the band.

 The singer commented in August 2011 that around the time of his arrest, "the band was no longer the joyous place that it once was, but it hadn't been joyous for a long time before that.
 It wasn't that we didn't put on good shows, we still had a great time onstage every night," he added.
 "But it became a place where work was just about the stress and not the end product.
 And (the arrest and band tension) made me gather the strength to go out and do what I always wanted to do."

 In September 2015, TMZ discovered court documents filed by Page over "The Big Bang Theory Theme".
-He alleged that he was promised 20% of the proceeds from the song, which included revenue generated from the BNL greatest hits album, and claimed that former bandmate Robertson has kept that money entirely for himself.
+He alleged that he was promised 20% of the proceeds from the song, which included revenue generated from the Barenaked Ladies greatest hits album, and he claimed that former bandmate Robertson has kept that money entirely for himself.

 On March 25, 2018, Page performed with Barenaked Ladies for the first time in nine years at the Juno Awards in Vancouver, in celebration of the band's induction into the Canadian Music Hall of Fame.
-Though there were reportedly no plans to make the reunion permanent, neither side had necessarily ruled it out.
+Though there were reportedly no plans to make the reunion permanent, neither side had made any definite decision.